nichoth/state/README.md

 This package provides minimal prototypes for creating state machines.
 The core is `index.js`, a class with 2 methods for subscribing to changes and publishing updates.
 All children inherit from this.

-We use sorted lists of objects so frequently that `list.js` is included here, which has methods for basic crud operations.
+Sorted lists are also included here in `list.js`, which has methods for basic crud operations.

+`struct.js` is a simple observable object.

-There are several utility functions also -- `extend`, a helper for inheriting from this, `Merge`, which composes multiple state machines, and `map`.
+There are several utility functions also -- `extend`, a helper for inheriting, `Merge`, which composes multiple state machines, and `map`.

 ## install